“DAMBUSTERS” BREACH RUHR DAMS

 Operation Chastise: Busting Dams in Germany’s Industrial Heartland

-Left: A practice 10,000-lb barrel-shaped bouncing bomb attached by V‑shaped caliper arms to the bomb bay area of Wing Commander Guy Gibson’s Avro Lancaster, at Manston, Kent, while conducting dropping trials at the Reculver bombing range.
+Left: A practice 10,000 lb./4,536 kilogram barrel-shaped bouncing bomb attached by V‑shaped caliper arms to the bomb bay area of Wing Commander Guy Gibson’s Avro Lancaster, at Manston, Kent, while conducting dropping trials at the Reculver bombing range.
+Only 1 test with a live bomb ever took place, this 3 days before Operation Chastise kicked off.
 To reduce weight and drag, the Lancaster’s mid-upper gun turret was removed, the hole covered, and the bomb bay doors removed.
 The deficit of a missing bombsight was made up by hand-held, triangular pieces of wood with a sighting hole at the apex.
-The opposite base had nails in various points that when lined up with the dam’s two sluice towers fixed the release point for the bomb.
-Determining the 60‑ft height on account of the missing altimeter were two angled Aldis spotlights, one installed in the nose and the other behind the bomb bay to create a figure eight pattern that could be seen by the bombardier in front of the starboard wing.
+The opposite base had nails in various points that when lined up with the dam’s 2 sluice towers fixed the release point for the bomb.
+Determining the 60 ft. height on account of the missing altimeter were 2 angled Aldis spotlights, 1 installed in the nose and the other behind the bomb bay to create a figure eight pattern that could be seen by the bombardier in front of the starboard wing.

 Right: Movie still, showing an inert, practice version of the bouncing bomb being dropped during a training flight by members of RAF 617 Squadron at Reculver bombing range, Kent.
 The bomb’s ingenious designer, Barnes Wallis, and others watch the practice bomb strike the shoreline.

-Left: The Moehne dam breached, photographed by an RAF pilot on May 17, 1943, one day after RAF 617 Squadron had attacked the dam with their cylindrical bombs.
+Left: The Moehne dam breached, photographed by an RAF pilot on May 17, 1943, 1 day after RAF 617 Squadron had attacked the dam with their cylindrical bombs.
 Six barrage balloons can be seen above the dam.
-The two direct hits on the concrete-and-steel gravity Moehne dam resulted in a breach around 250 ft wide and 292 ft deep.
-A torrent of water around 32‑1/2 ft high and traveling at around 15 mph swept through the valleys of the Moehne and Ruhr rivers in North Rhine-Westphalia, extending for around 50 miles from the source.
+The 2 direct hits on the concrete-and-steel gravity Moehne dam resulted in a breach around 250 ft. wide and 292 ft. deep.
+A torrent of water around 32½ ft. high and traveling at around 15 mph swept through the valleys of the Moehne and Ruhr rivers in North Rhine-Westphalia, extending for around 50 miles/80 kilometers from the source.